pyarmak/entrada-1x-docs/user/docs/users/create.md

 * Open the file in your preferred spreadsheet manager and complete the columns.
 Required fields are listed first followed by optional fields.
 **First Name:** Provide the user's given name.
 If you have multiple users with the same first and last name we recommend including their middle initial with their first name.
 **Last Name:** Provides the user's last name.
-**Username:** This will be the username for your Entrada installation.
+**Username:** This will be the username for your Elentra installation.
 **email:** This should be the user's email and must be distinct for each user.
 **Group:** Group defines the user type in the system.
 Pick from Alumni, Faculty, Medtech, Resident, Staff, and Student.
 You can only use additional groups if you have added them to the database.
 **Role:** Different group types have different role availability as shown in the table below.
 Many group and role configurations carry different permissions.
 For more detail about user permissions please see the Permissions help section.
 Similar to groups, you can only use additional roles if you have added them to the database.